I’ve decorated the kitchen and dining room with red heart ornaments, mini-wreaths and embellishments for Valentines Day.

 It took all of 15 minutes to actually put together — with a little extra time searching out the garland, ornament hangers, and red heart embellishments I already had.

-If you’ve been following Debbee’s Buzz, you know that I frequently decorate chandeliers for the seasons and holidays.
+If you’ve been following Debbees Buzz, you know that I frequently decorate chandeliers for the seasons, holidays and special occasions.
 Check out How to Decorate a Dining Room Chandelier for more inspiration, tips and suggestions.

 Depending on your decor, it might be nice to use a garland with red or white flowers mixed in?
-Pat Catans is advertising them for just $3 this week.
 It takes two garlands if you also want to weave another one up the center chain of a chandelier.

 Shiny red heart ornaments hang from the chandelier using Christmas ornament hangers (Michaels).
 I keep a stash of these on hand in both gold and silver.
 They are the same hangers I used for Peacock Ornaments Decorate Chandelier at Christmas.